 - Make Tahini Sauce, if using: In a small bowl, whisk tahini, lemon juice, 3 tablespoons water, garlic and salt.
 Add more water, as needed, until the sauce is creamy and a good consistency for drizzling.

 - Roast The Potatoes; Use a towel to blot and remove moisture from the potatoes.
 They will brown well if they're nice and dry.
 Place them in a large bowl with olive oil, 2 tablespoons of za'atar, pepper, and 1 teaspoon salt.
 Toss to combine thoroughly.
 Spread potatoes out into a single layer on a rimmed baking sheet.
 Cook in the middle of the oven for 30 minutes.
 Scatter lemon pieces on top of potatoes and continue to roast for 15 - 20 minutes longer or until potatoes are browned and crisp.

-- To Serve: Transfer them to a platter or to individual plates.
+- To Serve: Transfer potatoes to a platter or to individual plates.
 Drizzle with tahini sauce, if using.
 Or drizzle with good quality extra virgin olive oil.
-Sprinkle with the remaining tablespoon of za’atar.
+Sprinkle with the remaining tablespoon of za'atar.
 Garnish with chopped parsley and parsley sprigs, if you like.